fivequarters/fusebit.io/src/_blog/_posts/oauth-refresh-token-best-practices.md

 The `"expires_in"` value is the number of seconds the access token will be valid.

-Some service that supports refresh token expiration will return the expiration for the access token and the refresh token.
+Some services that supports refresh token expiration will return the expiration for the access token and the refresh token.

 ```json
 {